-English learners (ELs) are those students whose primary language is a language other than English.
+English learners (ELs) are those students aged 3-21 whose primary language is a language other than English [See ESSA 8101(20)].
 ELs enter Kentucky schools with a variety of language backgrounds, educational experiences, and levels of English proficiency.

-Immigrant students are those students who were not born in any U.S. state and have not been attending one or more schools in any one or more U.S. states for more than 3 full academic years.
+Immigrant students are those students aged 3-21 who were not born in any U.S. state (including the 50 states, District of Columbia, and Puerto Rico) and have not been attending one or more schools in any one or more U.S. states for more than 3 full academic years [See ESSA 3201(5)].
 An immigrant student may or may not be an EL student.
 Whether or not an immigrant student is an EL, activities should be provided to enhance instructional opportunities for them to be successful in classrooms in the United States, as required by ESSA.
-See the Immigrant ESSA Regulations document for more information.

 Information related to immigrant and EL data collection, reporting, and monitoring is located on the English Learner and Immigrant Data Collection and Reporting webpage.

-Additional information and resources are located on the English Learner and Immigrant webpage.
+Additional information and resources are located on the English Learner and Immigrant Resources webpage.